What I stand for:

 Fast and Free City Bussing

 In 2024, Flagstaff passed an increase to the sales tax that expanded the budget for our Mountain Line bus system in order to improve frequency and service to Flagstaff.
 This is a tremendous achievement, but we must build on this work by ensuring that the Mountain Line is affordable for all of those who live in Flagstaff.
-By eliminating fares on the Mountain Line, which makes up less than 10 percent of the mountain line’s revenue, and filling that gap with an 8 cent increase to the transport tax, we can ensure that public transit can and will be a viable option for all people.
+By eliminating fares on the Mountain Line, which makes up less than 10 percent of the mountain line’s revenue, we can ensure that public transit can and will be a viable transportation option for all people.

 Affordable Housing for All

 It’s no secret that Flagstaff has a housing crisis.
 For many, living in Flagstaff translates to: “Living in poverty with a view.”
 For too long this reality has been accepted as a feature of our community, and this cynicism must be combated at every avenue.
 Flagstaff, (in cooperation with other cities in Arizona,) must relentlessly lobby the state legislature to allow city governments to more aggressively regulate Airbnb’s within our city limits, in addition to effectively utilizing the funding already established for building both public and private housing in Flagstaff.
-Rezoning must be carried out to allow for high density housing in select parts of Flagstaff, and unnecessary red tape like parking minimums for private developers must be eliminated to bring real solutions to our housing shortage.
+In particular, we should expand the city owned housing stock in order to more effectively combat the lack of affordable housing options in the city; in addition, rezoning must be carried out to allow for high density housing in select parts of Flagstaff, and unnecessary red tape like parking minimums for private developers must be eliminated to bring real solutions to our housing shortage.

 See Other Issues: